DarraghCrumlish/Flutter-timezone-app/README.md

 # Features
 Displays live updates of current timezones around the world.
 Compares timezones of selected countries.
-Easy to use, colourful UI
+Easy to use, colourful UI.
+# Purpose
+This app is purely for developing more skills on Flutter.